-(a) The taxpayer may only make a one-time sale or transfer of postproduction film tax credits earned in each taxable year.
-However, the sale or transfer may involve more than one transferee and more than one sale date.
-The sale may occur in a year or years after the postproduction film tax credit is earned but must occur before the expiration of the carryforward period of such credit.
+31, 2019.
+The partnership passes the credit to a calendar year partner.
+The credit is available for use by the partner beginning with the the expiration of the earry forwardcarryforward period of such credit.
 For example, a postproduction company earns a \$500,000 credit in year 1.
 In year 2 the postproduction company sells \$200,000 of the credit to taxpayer 2 and \$50,000 to taxpayer 3.
 In year 3 the postproduction company sells the remaining \$250,000 of the credit to taxpayer 4.
 However, taxpayer 2, taxpayer 3, and taxpayer 4 are not allowed to resell the credit since the credit can only be sold one-time.